Saik0s/Saik0s.github.io/_posts/2018-01-15-iOS-UI-elements-styling.markdown

 }
 ```

 Everything is ready to create our first style for our button.
-Our button has ASButtonNode type.
-Lets create ButtonStyles.swift file and add our first style to it:
+Our button has an ASButtonNode type.
+Let's create a ButtonStyles.swift file and add our first style to it:

 ```swift
 import AsyncDisplayKit